ARMmbed/BLEIntros/Docs/AdvSamples/GATTEvo.md

 ![](/InDepth/Images/BLE_Profile_Breakdown.png)
 </span>

 A GATT server can have multiple services.
-Each service contains one or more characteristics, each with its own properties such as whether it can be read, written into or send a notification.
+Each service contains one or more characteristics.
+Each characteristic has its own properties such as whether it can be read, send a notification or be written in to.
 Each characteristic has a single value of 512 bytes (although it's not mandatory to use them all) and can have zero or more descriptors.

-We are going to create a custom GATT service by providing two characteristics, one for reading and one for writing, detailing their properties accordingly, and then putting both into the one service.
+We are going to create a custom GATT service by providing two characteristics: one for reading and one for writing.
+We'll detail their properties to match read and write abilities, and then put both characteristics into a single service.

 ##Using the mbed BLE API